assyrianic/CompTutoringNotes/TutoringNotesForJava.md

 In programming languages and math, there's the concept of an _expression_.
 Expressions, in programming languages, are any line/part of code that can compute a value.
 Here are some examples that use the basic data types we talked about:

 `2 * 2` -> This expression is the multiplication of two integers, the type of the expression will thus be an integer type result.
-The result of course will be an `int`
+The result of course will be an `int`.

 `2 * 2.0` -> this expression is the multiplication of an integer (left) and a floating-point value (right), the type of the expression will be a floating-point result type and this is because mixing integers with floating-points, in an expression, are defined to result in a floating-point type.
+In this case, the `2` integer is converted to `2.0` then multiplied with the other `2.0`.

 `a >= 5` -> this expression is a comparison (greater-than-or-equal to) between a variable and an integer, the expression will thus result as a boolean type since the only posibility is whether `a` is greater-than-or-equal to `5`.